curl/everything-curl/libcurl/ws/concept.md

 ## Automatic `PONG`

-If not using [raw mode](options.md), libcurl will automatically respond with the appropriate `PONG` response for incoming `PING` frames and not expose them in the API.
+If not using [raw mode](options.md), libcurl automatically responds with the appropriate `PONG` response for incoming `PING` frames and does not expose them in the API.